Making “The Flux Mill”

 While still wet, Woodland Scenics foams and turf blends were added.
 Same with weeds and tufts etc.

-During this stage, I also took a moment to create the road surface, which was achieved using the same technique I used for Lamont Camera: modeling paste, dirt (for texture) and black paint (to make a grey with the white paste).
-This was spread evenly and up to the curbs.
-After drying overnight, I sanded the whole road and then further colored with alcohol stains and airbrushing.
+During this stage, I also took a moment to create the road surface, which was achieved using the same technique I used for Lamont Camera: modeling paste, dirt (for texture) and black paint (to make a grey when mixed with the white paste).
+This new mix was spread evenly and up to the curbs.
+After drying overnight, I sanded the whole road and then further colored with alcohol & ink, airbrushing (for tone variation), oils for fuel stains and finally chalks for a dusty, dirt appearance in the cracks.

 Another secret with scenic cover is ground up leaves.
 Real ones that is, collected during Fall and blended in a coffee grinder.
 I use them to feather out and vary the ground cover when it all gets a little too… same-y.